Willie Kimani

+Before his killing, Willie had taken up a case against police officer Fredrick Leliman filed by his client Josephat Mwenda, a motorcyle 'bobaboda' operator.
+This followed an incident in April 2015, when Leliman allegedly shot Josephat Mwenda in the hand without provocation and subsequently charged him with several fabricated criminal offenses in an attempt to cover up the shooting.
+As a result of the harassment, Josephat filed a complaint with the Independent Police Oversight Authority (IPOA).
+In December 2015, he was again charged with six traffic offenses, including riding a motorcycle without a helmet.
+The International Justice Mission (IJM) took over the case in February 2016, assigning Willie to represent him.

 Extrajudicial execution

 On 23 June 2016, Kimani alongside Josephat Mwenda, and their taxi driver, Joseph Muiruri, were abducted by four members of Kenya’s Administration Police and subsequently extrajudicially executed.
+Their abduction happened as they left the Mavoko Law Courts following a hearing.

 On 1 July their bodies were recovered from Ol-Donyo Sabuk River with their arms tied behind their backs and with their bodies bearing signs of torture.